BLAKE, John Philip

 Killed in action or died of wounds

 Captain John Blake MC died during operations against the enemy held island of Brac.
-He had earlier been awarded the MC for leadership, gallantry and devotion to duty while serving with Royal Marine Commandos in the capture of Mt.
+He had earlier been awarded the Military Cross for leadership, gallantry and devotion to duty while serving with Royal Marine Commandos in the capture of Mt.
 Ornito, Italy on the 3 Feb.
 1944 .

 Born at Portsmouth in 1917 and educated at Aldenham, and then Cambridge in 1936.
 He graduated with a degree in Mathematics and in 1939 took up a post as mathematics master at Sherborne School before joining the Royal Marines after only one term at the school.
 He also played cricket for Hampshire in 1939 .